nucypher/nucypher/docs/source/guides/worklock_guide.rst

 .. note::

-    To reduce complexity, calculations are performed in a step-wise manner and may lead to minor rounding differences in the determined values.
+    To reduce complexity, calculations are performed in a step-wise manner which may lead to minor rounding differences in the determined values.

 For each scenario, assume that: